graphlit/graphlit-samples/dotnet/GraphlitIngest/README.md

 - Assign your project credentials to GRAPHLIT_ORGANIZATION_ID, GRAPHLIT_ENVIRONMENT_ID, GRAPHLIT_JWT_SECRET
 - Optionally, assign your OpenAI (OPENAI_API_KEY) or Anthropic API keys (ANTHROPIC_API_KEY) if you want to use your own LLM accounts.
 Also, you can configure your preferred vision-enabled model be assigning ANTHROPIC_MODEL or OPENAI_MODEL.

+## Build

+Right-click on GraphlitIngest project, and select Publish.
+Choose between win-x64 and linux-x64 publishing profiles.

 ## Usage

 Parse document, audio or image files or web pages with the Graphlit Platform.